-Another small convenience available with regular patterns but not with XPATH paths is the ability to name pattern fragments and later reference them in patterns.
-For example, our definition of the type xs\constr\mix could have improved clarity of the later patterns, while no similar shortcut is available for [self::vc or self::wfc or self::com] in XPATH.
+Another small convenience available with regular patterns but not with XPATH paths is the ability to name type fragments and later reference them in patterns.
+For example, our definition of the type xs_constr_mix could have improved clarity of the later patterns, where it is used multiple times, while no similar XPATH shortcut is available for [self::vc or self::wfc or self::com], which is also used several times in the stylesheet.